Requirements to work on a cruise ship

 • Immunization records

-If you will be working with kids, you will be required to have your immunization records.
-Also, if you had any previous surgeries the cruise line medical department will ask for a waiver from your physician attesting that your fit to work and that your previous surgery will not impede your ability to perform your functions.
+If you will be working with kids, you must have your immunization records.
+Also, if you had any previous surgeries, the cruise line medical department will ask for a waiver from your physician attesting that you are fit to work and that your previous surgery will not impede your ability to perform your functions.

-If you have or are taking prescription medications the cruise line will want to make sure that you’re going to have enough medication to cover for the duration of the contract as they will not provide medication for most of the cases.
+If you have or are taking prescription medications, the cruise line will want to make sure that you’re going to have enough medication to cover for the duration of the contract, as they will not provide medication for most cases.

 Criminal Background check - Requirements to Work on a Cruise Ship

-Some companies might be satisfied with a local background check in your country but the majority of the cruise lines will ask you to complete an international background check.
-If your company it’s an American company, which most of them are, you will be completing an FBI background check and depending on your country you can take a few weeks for the background check to clear.
-The cruise line will provide all the necessary forms for you to complete, sign and send it back to them in order to start the background check.
+Some companies might be satisfied with a local background check in your country, but the majority of the cruise lines will ask you to complete an international background check.
+If your company is a US-based company, which most of them are, you will be completing an FBI background check, and depending on your country, it can take a few weeks for the background check to clear.
+The cruise line will provide all the necessary forms for you to complete, sign, and send back to them to start the background check.

 STCW stands for The International Convention on Standards of Training, Certification and Watchkeeping for Seafarers (or STCW).
 It’s a required certification that every crewmember must possess while working on a cruise ship or any seagoing vessel.
 It provides you with the necessary training in the event of an emergency.

-Most companies will provide the certification while onboard at no cost to you.
-If your cruise line requires you to pay out of pocket for this certificate before joining the ship, expect to spend between $800 to $900 for this certificate if taken in the USA.
+The good news is that many cruise lines offer STCW training as part of their onboarding process, but you can also get it on your own through a certified maritime training center.
+If your cruise line requires you to pay out of pocket for this certificate before joining the ship, expect to spend between $800 to $900 for the STCW certificate if taken in the USA.
 The price might vary from country to country.
+Some cruise lines deduct the cost from the first paycheck

 Personal Survival Techniques:

 This was my favorite part of the whole course.
-In this module is focused on basic and essential survival at sea.
+This module is focused on basic and essential survival at sea.

 • How to flip a life raft that is capsized